Program Contact: Carolyn Bradley, 203-582-7975

 Progression Requirements

 Students are expected to take courses in the order they are presented on the curriculum pathways.
-Any student wishing to take a course out of sequence must seek permission from the graduate program chair.
+Any student wishing to take a course out of sequence must seek permission from the graduate program director.

 According to Quinnipiac University policy, all graduate students are expected to maintain a grade point average (GPA) of at least 3.00 on a 4.00 scale.
 Full-time graduate students are required to achieve a 3.00 GPA each semester.
 Part-time graduate students must have an overall GPA of 3.00 upon completion of 9 credits and must maintain a cumulative GPA of 3.00 thereafter.
 The grading scale of the Graduate Nursing Program is consistent with that of the university.